adarsh-3099/newPortfolio/README.md

 ## Requirements

-You also need to run the backend and frontend locally.
+You need to run the backend and frontend locally.

 ## Pictures